CVRL/Infant-Iris-Recognition/README.md

 ***Note: Make sure you have provided all the valid paths in the script.***

+### Perform segmentation
+Run the following Python script to perform infant iris segmentation:

+``
+python3 segment-iris.py
+``

+### Segmentation visualization
+Run the following Python script to visualize the segmentation mask:

+``
+python3 iris-segmentation-visualization.py
+``

 ### Obtaining the Trained Model Weights
-The trained model weights can be downloaded from this [Box folder](https://notredame.box.com/s/5nugb0k602d28va3exlkzkec2wzokyh3).
+The trained model weights can be downloaded from this [Box folder](https://notredame.box.com/s/rwmh0q57pl65hzrzbdpwnfl7kjxfa7ib) and put them into the models folder.

 ## Citation
 Please cite our paper if you use any part of our code or data.